Creator & owner

 Migraine has stolen many of life’s most precious moments and milestones from me, but it has given me gifts as well.
 Patience.
 Compassion.
 Gratitude.
 Things I wouldn’t have had I not gone through the pain.
 As they say, “you can’t have a rainbow without a little rain.”

-In my low-pain, low-symptom time, I enjoy writing, reading, oil painting, being in nature (autumn is forever my favorite season), traveling, drinking tea, collecting things (old books, skeleton keys, and tarot decks to name a few), and spending time with friends and loved ones.
-I am a huge bibliophile–I love anything to do with words, writing, and language.
-As someone with an endless thirst for knowledge, I can probably be found researching or studying a different topic every day.
-I also have a keen interest in the Myers-Briggs Type Indicator and enjoy having conversations about it–I’m an INFJ, if you’re curious.
+In my low-pain, low-symptom time, I enjoy making and selling jewelry, writing, reading, art journaling, oil painting, being in nature (autumn is forever my favorite season), traveling, drinking tea, collecting things (old books, skeleton keys, and vinyl albums to name a few), and spending time with my friends and loved ones.
+I am a huge bibliophile—I love anything to do with words, writing, and language.
+As someone with an endless thirst for knowledge, I can probably be found researching a different topic every day.
+I also have a keen interest in the Myers-Briggs Type Indicator and enjoy having conversations about it—I’m an INFJ, if you’re curious.

 I have called the beautiful Blue Ridge Mountains of Virginia home all my life and couldn’t imagine living anywhere else, despite its terrible climate impact on my pain.
 I currently live in the valley with my wonderful fiancé, Trey, my mom who is one of my best friends in life, and my sweet 10 year old Jack Russell Terrier, Kenzi.